 What about using CBD oil?

-For those owners who are looking to fight arthritis naturally, the question of using CBD oil to reduce their pain has been circulating for many years.
-Though it’s unlikely you’ve received a straight answer from your vet about if you should give you pet CBD, it’s been on the veterinary radar (perhaps unknown to you) for quite some time.
+For those owners who are looking to fight arthritis naturally, the question of using CBD oil to reduce pets' pain has been circulating for many years.

 What else can I do to help my arthritic pet?